-Flying Solo In memory of Robert Dumas Have you ever wondered...
-Are we as God's creatures alone, flying solo?
-Like the majestic eagle soaring above mountain height Or the song birds like the gentle and tiny sparrow Like the butterfly fluttering alone in sky so bright.
-Somehow the polar bear survives alone in the snow As does the lone wolf howling at the moon at night And in the beam of your headlights, a dashing doe It is clear that God makes sure creatures are alright.
+In memory of Robert Are we as God's creatures alone, flying solo?
+Like the majestic eagle soaring above mountain height Or the song birds like the gentle and tiny sparrow And like the butterfly fluttering alone in sky so bright.
+Somehow the polar bear survives alone in the snow As does the lone wolf howling at the moon in the night And in the beam of your headlights, the dashing doe.
+It is clear that God makes sure most creatures are all right.

 But what about the lonely pilot on missions to and fro?
-Reflecting brings back memories of my first solo flight And of the days with my pilot that made our love grow.
-Now every plane reminds me of his smile out of sight As the 30 years of memories bring tears that overflow For the pilot that gave me his heart as well as insight To use my gift of life to the fullest, and in faith know That God answers prayers & gives comfort from plight.
-So the answer is NO-we are not alone, even when flying solo.
+Reflecting brings back memories of my first solo flight And of the days with my pilot that made our love grow Now every plane reminds me of his smile so out of sight As the 30 years of memories bring tears that overflow For the pilot who gave me his heart as well as insight To use our gift of life to the fullest, and in faith know That God answers prayers & gives comfort from plight.
+The answer is NO-we are not alone, even when flying solo.

-Written by Jessica J. Dumas (June 23, 2007)

-Dedicated to my pilot & husband, Robert Henry Dumas Sr.
+~Luke 12:6-7 Poem by Jessica Dumas (May 20, 2007) Dedicated to my pilot & husband, Robert Henry Dumas Sr.